-2019 Year-in-Review - From the Desk DMTF President Jeff Hilland
+2019 Year-in-Review - From the Desk of DMTF President Jeff Hilland

 Every December, we take the opportunity to pause and reflect on the last twelve months.
 As another highly productive year comes to a close, I’m proud to highlight the significant accomplishments the organization achieved in 2019.
 We appreciate the hard work of our members who have helped the organization reach the following milestones.